Arthur Guo

-Arthur Guo is an American chess grandmaster from Atlanta, Georgia.
+Arthur Guo (born May 19, 2006) is an American chess grandmaster from Atlanta, Georgia.
 He is a nine-time National Chess Champion and also a three-time International Gold Medalist/Champion.
 Guo earned the FIDE title of Grandmaster (GM) in July 2023 soon after he turned 17.
 As of January 1, 2024, he is the highest-rated 17-year-old in the country and is ranked No. 29 among juniors (under 21) in the world.

 Chess career

 Guo picked up chess by accident from a free community chess class offered by a local library in Atlanta in late 2011.
 Soon after, he played his first chess tournament in January 2012.
 In December of the same year, he became the co-champion of the National K-12 Grade Championships held in Orlando, FL, in the first-grade section.

 In July 2014, Guo won the gold medal for Team USA in the Pan American Youth (U8) in Oaxtaepec, Morelos, Mexico.

 In May 2016, Guo won the National Elementary (K-6) Championship as a 4th grader in Dallas.

 In July 2016, Guo became the gold medalist in the Pan American Youth Chess Championship (U12) with an 8/9 score in Montevideo, Uruguay.^{} He was awarded the FIDE Master Title.

 In April 2018, Guo won the National Junior High (K-9) Champion as a 6th grader in Atlanta.^{}He became the second person in US chess history to win both K-6 and K-9 national tournaments in their early chess career.

 On June 24, 2018, at the age of 12 years, one month and five days, Guo earned the International Master title by scoring 7/9 and tying for the first at the Pan American Junior (U20) Chess Championship in Guayaquil, Ecuador.
 He was the youngest American in U.S. chess history to hold the title until surpassed by Christopher Yoo six months later.